-A Maine Coon will show their affection towards their owners in different ways; some might enjoy sitting on your lap, whereas others might lurk around you a lot, purring and rubbing their heads against yours, or your legs.
+A Maine Coon will show their affection towards its owners in different ways; some might enjoy sitting on your lap, whereas others might lurk around you a lot, purring and rubbing their heads against yours, or your legs.

 These are just a few behavioral examples that highlight the Maine Coons affectionate character:

 - Maine Coons like to cuddle.